Arlen22/giacomocerquone.com/content/blog/why-i-dropped-expo/why-i-dropped-expo.md

 - Requesting permissions you'll never use, IDFA and other bad stuff [almost no one talk about](https://github.com/expo/expo/issues/1138).

 ## Ejecting?
 No thanks.
-I build from the ground up
+Better building from the ground up

-This post was born from the needs to completely detach, but in the real meaning of the word, from expo in a client's project.
+This post was born from the needs to completely detach, but in the real meaning of the word, an app from expo for a client's project.
 Using the `expo eject` command is something I completely discourage.
 It's something that even they are dismissing in favour of unimodules (more on later) and that will give you more headaches than directly porting back the entire app in a new bare react native project.

 ## The things I love of Expo and tried to bring to the native side